bchin224/project1_tictactoe/README.md

      - made some styling adjustments
      - Succesfully got boxes to display an 'X' or 'O' if clicked, but still getting a console.log error for event properties.
      - Made it so you can't click on occupied boxes
-     - Turn bar updates to say whose turn it is
+     - Turn box updates to say whose turn it is
+     - Enlarged sizes of X's and O's

 12/10 - Succesfully got PATCH requests to api for updating the game as boxes were clicked on
+      - Added winning combinations
+      - Message-display shows the player who won
+      -

 ### User Stories
 - As a user, I want to sign in so that I can play the game